wyu97/wyu97.github.io/_pages/about.md

 What's New
 ======

+* \[May 2020\] Passed Ph.D qualification exam with average GPA 3.95/4.0 in all major courses.

 * \[April 2020\] One paper was accepted by [ACL 2020](https://acl2020.org/) on question answer retrieval.
 * \[January 2020\] Two papers with oral presentation were accepted by [WWW 2020](https://www2020.thewebconf.org/).
 * \[December 2019\] One paper was accepted by [RCQA 2020 Workshop](https://rcqa-ws.github.io/) in [AAAI 2020](https://aaai.org/Conferences/AAAI-20/).